 Contributions will be equally divided between these two organizations.
 The following is a description of the organizations:

 Virginia War Memorial Educational Foundation The Memorial honors the over 12,000 Virginians who made the ultimate sacrifice in service to our Nation in World War II, Korea, Vietnam, the Persian Gulf and the Global War on Terrorism and all of our military veterans.
 Through the Educational Foundation, the Memorial produces documentary films and videos that are distributed to all public and private middle and high schools statewide and offers student and teacher educational seminars.
 The Memorial hosts over 50 educational and patriotic events annually and is home to historical exhibits that are on display and open to the public daily at no charge.

 National D-Day Memorial Foundation Exists to honor the valor, fidelity, and sacrifice of the Allied Forces on D-Day, June 6, 1944.
 It also exists to educate - ensuring that the D-Day legacy remains clear, meaningful, and accessible to present and future generations.

 (800) 351-DDAY * (540) 586-DDAY

-Founded in 1959, the Virginia Federation of Humane Societies (VFHS) leads an alliance committed to ending the unnecessary euthanasia of cats and dogs in Virginia shelters.
-VFHS members include leaders from public & private shelters, rescue groups, veterinarians, animal control officers and citizen advocates.
+Founded in 1959, the Virginia Federation of Humane Societies (VFHS) is committed to ending the unnecessary euthanasia of cats and dogs in Virginia shelters.
+VFHS members include leaders from public and private shelters, rescue groups, veterinarians, animal control officers and citizen advocates.
 Programs include support for local animal welfare organizations, advocating for humane laws for all animals, training for animal welfare professionals and advocates, and Spay VA which provides pet owners access to convenient and affordable spay/neuter services.
-Your contribution to VFHS ensures a brighter future for Virginia's animals and their caregivers.
+Your contribution to VFHS ensures a brighter future for Virginia’s animals and their caregivers.

 Virginia Federation of Humane Societies, Inc.